lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 #### ViewController Examples

-Here are examples of events being captured and immediately delegated to the Presenter.
+Here are some examples of UIViewControllers, or their proxies, capturing events and then immediately delegating them to a Presenter.

 ##### Initialization

-In this `UIViewController`  `viewDidLoad` method all views have been configured in Interface Builder.
-The event is delegated to the Presenter.
-The main view's height is passed to the Presenter so it can set the height of a UITableView cell to the full screen height when showing errors other unusual states.
+In this UIViewController `viewDidLoad` method, all views have been configured in Interface Builder.
+There is nothing to do other than delegate to the Presenter.

+The main view's height is passed to the Presenter so it can set the height of a UITableView cell to the full screen height when showing errors or other unusual states.
 I will discuss this more later.

 ```swift
 override func viewDidLoad() {